markxnelson/weblogic-kubernetes-operator/content/quickstart/introduction.md

 These instructions assume that you are already familiar with Kubernetes.
 If you need more detailed instructions, please refer to the [User guide]({{< relref "/userguide/_index.md" >}}).

+**Important note for users of operator releases before 2.0**
+{{% expand "Click here to expand" %}}

 {{% notice warning %}}
-If you have an older version of the operator installed on your cluster, you must remove it before installing this version.
+If you have an older version of the operator installed on your cluster, i.e. a 1.x version, or one of the 2.0 release candidates, you must remove it before installing this version.
 This includes the 2.0-rc1 version; it must be completely removed.
 You should remove the deployment (for example, `kubectl delete deploy weblogic-operator -n your-namespace`) and the custom resource definition (for example, `kubectl delete crd domain`).
 If you do not remove